DamianoMiloncini/PriceFlow/README.md

 # Search by Location
 - Search by location works well with the google API !
 I need to wait for the webscraping and the filters to merge everything together.
 - Search details is almost figured out ! :)

+# Micka's progress
+- Search by user location & See Store Details is done
+- Search by user location & Store details need to be merged with the rest of the code
+- Delete Bookmark is done
+- Internalization will be done today in class (Fri.
+May 3rd)